sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 ### What we do with impact review feedback

-Results from the semi-annual impact review process support the growth and development of our Teammates in the following ways:
+Results from the annual impact review process support the growth and development of our Teammates in the following ways:

 - Helps identify **strengths & accomplishments**, which guides promotion eligibility and corresponding compensation increases.